Batch Expiry Management

 ⚠️ Items for Consideration

-- API Versioning: No formal API versioning strategy - implement /api/v1/ structure
+- API Versioning: No formal API versioning — implementing /api/v1/ structure would help future compatibility.

-- Monitoring: No APM (Application Performance Monitoring) - add New Relic, DataDog, or Prometheus
+- Monitoring: No APM (Application Performance Monitoring) — consider New Relic, DataDog, or open-source Prometheus/Grafana for production visibility.

-- Error Tracking: Basic logging - consider Sentry or similar for production error tracking
+- Error Tracking: Basic console logging — consider Sentry or similar for production error alerting.

 © STARENGTS - All Rights Reserved